How to Share API Keys With Your Team (Securely, in 2026)

 # CLI: share a .env file once

-The recipient downloads, places the file in their project, and you're done.
+The recipient downloads, places the file in their project, and confirms it is excluded from git.
 If you'd rather paste contents:

 Pattern C: Sharing with a contractor outside your tools